 Divine law is like the Bethlehem Star which shone above the manger where Christ lay.
 The wise men saw the star and followed it to Jesus.
 Likewise, wise men and women today come to God’s law and find it pointing them to Christ.

 What use is divine law in saving a man or woman?
 A man who is drowning will fight off help from a lifeguard if that man does not know, himself, that he is drowning.
 Many times it is like that with the salvation of human souls.
 The unsaved are often offended when they hear a Christian say that they need Jesus and forgiveness for their sins.
 This is because they consider themselves to be good persons.
-They are not good persons; they are sinners and God’s law shows them their guilt and their great need.
+In reality, they are not really good persons, but they don’t have a proper frame of reference to discern what is or isn’t a good person.
+They (and we) are sinners and God’s law will show them (and us) their (and our) guilt and great need.
 It gives them knowledge, or a realization, of their condition.
-I do not mean merely intellectual knowlege but knowlege of a transgressed conscience, which is the knowlege of sin.
-The word “conscience” means “with knowlege.”
-Paul testified that; “… I would not have come to know sin except through the Law; for I would not have known about coveting if the Law had not said, ‘You shall not covet.’”
-(Romans 7:7).
+I do not mean merely intellectual knowledge but conscience knowledge that is, knowledge of a transgressed conscience, which is the knowledge of sin.
+The word “conscience” means “with knowledge.”
+Paul testified that; “… I would not have come to know sin except [a]through the Law; for I would not have known about [b]coveting if the Law had not said, ‘You shall not [c]covet.’”
+(Romans 7:7Footnotes [a] Or through law [b] Or lust[c] Or lust).
 God’s law makes sin known to us.
 It also stops the mouths of those who would defend their self-innocence and self-righteousness.
-Scripture teaches; “ Now we know that whatever the Law says, it speaks to those who are under the Law, so that every mouth may be closed and all the world may become accountable to God; because by the works of the Law no flesh will be justified in His sight; for through the Law comes the knowledge of sin.”
-(Romans 3:19-20).
+Scripture teaches; “ Now we know that whatever the Law says, it speaks to those who are [a]under the Law, so that every mouth may be closed and all the world may become accountable to God; because by the works [b]of the Law no flesh will be justified in His sight; for [c]through the Law comes the knowledge of sin.”
+(Romans 3:19-20 Footnotes [a] Lit in [b] Or of law [c] Or through law).

 It is because by the law is the nature of sin known, that the revivalist, Charles Finney, said; “Evermore the Law must prepare the way for the Gospel.
 To overlook this, instructing souls is almost certain to result in false hope, the introduction of a false standard of Christian experience and fill the church with false converts.
 Time will make this clear.”1 Finney felt so strongly about this that he instructed soul-winners dealing with conscience-awakened souls in these words: